Posted in Personal Injury on December 30, 2019

 Other times, however, there’s a gray area and you need to take some extra steps to prove liability.
 In these instances, an expert witness may come in handy.
 Below, we’ll further discuss what an expert witness is and why you may want them to testify in your personal injury case.

-If you’ve been hurt in an accident or incident that you believe was someone else’s fault, consult our highly skilled Fort Lauderdale personal injury attorneys at Law Offices of David I. Fuchs right away.
+If you’ve been hurt in an accident or incident that you believe was someone else’s fault, consult our highly skilled Fort Lauderdale personal injury attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. right away.
 We can help you prove liability and ensure your rights are protected.
 Call us at (954) 568-3636 or our online form today.

 An expert witness is an individual who has the right to testify at trial because they have a special knowledge or expertise in a field that is relevant to your case.
 They can testify certain facts of your case or refute inaccurate testimony provided by the other party.